Alexpureinheart/Terminal-Taxi/readme.txt

 -If time permits, will give customers randomly generated personalities with speech patterns that are dependent on those.

 Current Bugs:
--A customer my ask for a destination they are already at.
--

-Squashed Bugs:
--Bond Street is buggy -- conflicts with the print_location function -- should add special exceptions for bond street *the problem is bond street is actually three objects . . . *Squashed
+-Bond Street is buggy -- conflicts with the print_location function -- should add special exceptions for bond street *the problem is bond street is actually three objects . . .
+SQUASHED!

--Boundary interactions not possible with passenger. *Squashed

--Harbor boundary doesen't work . . . *Squashed

 Current List of Locations for Refference ('O' means they've been added to the game):